particle-iot/docs/src/content/datasheets/cellular/e-series-system-integration-manual.md

 ### Power supply interface

-The E series modules can be powered over VIN, VBUS, LIPO or a combination of them.
+The E series modules can be powered over VIN, VBUS, LiPo or a combination of them.
 The VIN and VBUS pins are connected to the input of the power management IC which handles regulation, charging and powering of system.
 The VIN pin is directly connected to the inpout while VBUS pin has a reverse polarity protection diode so that power over VIN does not back feed into the USB port.
 You will see a drop of 0.43 V at the input when powered over USB.

- > **Tip:** Most of the power requirements of the E series module are dictated by the ublox's SARA cellular modem, so it is important that you also refer to the SARA-G3 and SARA-U2-series System Integration Manual's section 1.5.
+ > **Tip:** Most of the power requirements of the E series module are dictated by the u-blox's SARA cellular modem, so it is important that you also refer to the SARA-G3 and SARA-U2-series System Integration Manual's section 1.5.

 #### Powering using a battery: